nvp159/Hidden-Makov-Model/README.md

 2. **Python React Web Application:** A new web application developed using Python and React, allowing for a user-friendly interface and seamless interaction.

+3. **Integration of `hmm_model.py`:** The application now utilizes the `hmm_model.py` script, which is derived from the `HMM_Nifty50.ipynb` notebook.
+This integration allows for a more robust and efficient prediction process.

-3. **Empirical Evidence:** We provide empirical evidence to demonstrate the effectiveness of the HMM in stock price forecasting, supported by the automated process.
+4. **Empirical Evidence:** We provide empirical evidence to demonstrate the effectiveness of the HMM in stock price forecasting, supported by the automated process.

-4. **Theoretical Foundations:** We explore the theoretical foundations of Markov models, with a specific focus on Hidden Markov Models, to gain a deeper understanding of their application in financial forecasting.
+5. **Theoretical Foundations:** We explore the theoretical foundations of Markov models, with a specific focus on Hidden Markov Models, to gain a deeper understanding of their application in financial forecasting.

 ### Getting Started with the Web Application